IvanStoychev/IvanStoychev.Useful.String.Extensions/README.md

 <br/>

-# Join the community
+# Join the community :speech_balloon:
 [![Check out the discussion at https://gitq.com/IvanStoychev/IvanStoychev.StringExtensions](https://gitq.com/badge.svg)](https://gitq.com/IvanStoychev/IvanStoychev.StringExtensions)
 [![Gitter](https://badges.gitter.im/IvanStoychev-StringExtensions/community.svg)](https://gitter.im/IvanStoychev-StringExtensions/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 <br/>

-# Support the project
+# Support the project :sparkling_heart:
 [![Support me on Patreon](https://img.shields.io/badge/Patreon-support-orange)](https://www.patreon.com/IvanStoychev)

 <br/>

-Introduction
+Introduction :mega:
 ------------
 This is a collection of string extension methods that I have been in need of many a time, so I bundled them in a nuget package and published the code here.
 They are designed to be "ease-of-life" and "generally making your life easier" methods with user comfort in mind, which is why there are numerious overloads, designed for every case I could think of.

 <br/>

-Features
+Features :newspaper:
 ------------
 * Methods to keep or remove all special characters, letters and digits from a string.
   * Ex. `"!#%&lorem^@ipsum!@%".KeepOnlyLetters()` will return `"loremipsum"`.